Noch05/whatifbandit/tests/testthat/_snaps/error_validation.md

     x You passed a vector of length 4 x Your data has 3 unique treatments

-# Columns that do not exist in data are found
+# Throws proper error when columns do not exist or not declared

+    `block2 is not in the data, but was chosen as a block.

+---

     i In index: 3.
     Caused by error in `.f()`:
     !
 Required column `condition_col` is not found in provided `data`. x reason: it is always required
+    x Your column: fake_colname

 ---